karthikvenkat17/sapautoscaling/README.md

 ## Post Steps

 - Enable the data collection logic app.
 Check that the performance data is getting populated in Log analytics workspace.
 Custom log table will be created in log analytics workspace with naming convention SAPPerfmonSID_CL.
-- Create an action group to trigger SAPScaleOut runbook with required configuration.
+- Create an action group in Azure monitor to trigger SAPScaleOut runbook with required configuration.
-- Create an alert based on custom log query to alert on work process utilization.
+- Create an alert in Azure monitor based on custom log query to alert on work process utilization and link to the action group created above.
 Sample query is shown below.
 This query is used to trigger an alert when either number of free work process is less than 1 or active dialog work process is greater than 8 or number of user sessions is greater than 50 in an application server.

 ```customquery
 SAPPerfmonTST_CL